 Miller-Motte Technical College is dedicated to helping you succeed.
 If you’re ready to start working towards a new career, give us a call today at 800.705.9182 or click here to request more information.

-*Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Security Guards and Gaming Surveillance Officers, on the Internet at https://www.bls.gov/ooh/protective-service/security-guards.htm
+*Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Correctional Officers and Bailiffs, on the Internet at https://www.bls.gov/ooh/protective-service/correctional-officers.htm